 So, there is no right or wrong way, and this is what multicultural kids are dealing with; nonetheless, we figure out it may be the right balance for our kids.
-Mom’s playdate session involves the Chinese language with an instruction booklet, and the father is mixing Portuguese with English without the guide book.
+Mom’s playdate session involves the Chinese language with an instruction booklet, and the father mix Portuguese with English without the guide book.

 Using LEGO as a Language Learning Toy for Multilingual Children